puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

     ![Click apply](./media/ie-mode/ie-mode-4.png)

 ### Configure which sites should open in IE mode
-There are 2 options for determining which sites should be open in IE mode:
+There are 2 options for determining which sites should open in IE mode:
-- All intranet sites can be included
+- All intranet sites should open in IE mode
-- Only sites on the Enterprise Site List XML should open in IE mode
+- Sites on the Enterprise Site List XML should open in IE mode

 Below are details for configuring each of these options.

-#### If all intranet sites should be redirected to IE mode
+#### To configure all intranet sites to open in IE mode

 > [!NOTE]
-> - The group policy best applies for the user scenarios where there isn't a site list configured and the majority of intranet sites require IE
+> - This group policy may be most appropriate for an organization that does not currently deploy a custom site list but requires IE11 for the majority of its intranet sites
-> - Sites listed in the Enterprise Site List XML will have higher priority.
+> - This policy will be most effective when most of an organization’s legacy sites are in the Local Intranet Zome”
-> - This assumes that most of the legacy sites are under the Local Intranet Zone.
+> - If you also deploy a custom site list, the configuration in the site list take precedence over this policy

 1. Open Local Group Policy Editor.
 1. Click **Computer Configuration** > **Administrative Templates** > **Microsoft Edge**.